 Josh has read, lectured and keynoted widely on creativity, relationships, mental health, &c. at forums including The International Society for the Performing Arts, The Alliance of Artist Communities, Microsoft, Gard Communications, the 92nd St. Y, the University of Southern California, the University of Iowa, The Bread Loaf Writer’s Conference, Seattle's Project Room, the Central Coast Creative Economy Forum, and The Sum.

-He lives in the Silverlake neighborhood of Los Angeles and is the father to a five-year-old boy who, like Josh, has webbed toes.
+He splits his time between Las Vegas and the Silverlake neighborhood of Los Angeles, where he fathers a five-year-old boy who, like Josh, has webbed toes.